numberplates/plateit-api-docs/fundamentals/introduction.md

 # Introduction

-The Plateit API follows many standard conventions, making it easy to understand and use.
+The Plateit API follows many standard API conventions, making it easy to understand and use.
 It supports a variety of operations that allow you to manage resources effectively.

 ## Methods

-The API uses standard HTTP methods to perform operations on resources:
+The API uses the following HTTP methods to perform operations on resources:

 * `GET`: Retrieves a resource or a collection of resource objects.
 * `POST`: Creates a new resource (also used by some helper endpoints when no other methods are appropriate).